Our services during the coronavirus pandemic

 Contacting a loved one in our hospitals

-We know that having a family member/ friend/ loved one admitted to hospital can be distressing under normal circumstances but it can be even more so when visiting is restricted.
+We know that having a loved on admitted to hospital is distressing under normal circumstances, but it can be even more so when visiting is restricted.

-Want to let your loved one know you are thinking of them?
-You can send messages and photos to your loved ones by using our online form.
+You can send messages and photos to your loved ones using our online form.
 All responses will be printed off and shared each day.

-We actively encourage social interactions between patients and loved ones, we see this as important part of supporting our patient’s emotional wellbeing and part of patient’s rehabilitation.
-However, with the current restrictions we have had to look at other ways we could help aid these interactions without physically being there.
-Therefore, we encourage the use of mobile devices to help stay in contact with your loved ones and encourage our patients to have one available for the duration of their hospital stay.
+Visitors are an important part of supporting our patients' wellbeing and rehabilitation.
+However, with the current restrictions in place, we've had to explore alternatives.
+We encourage the use of digital devices to help stay in contact with your loved ones and encourage our patients to have one available for the duration of their stay.